Move between PNG, JPG, WebP, AVIF, GIF, TIFF, BMP, and ICO with sensible defaults and clear tradeoffs.

 Picmu

-From PNG, JPG, WebP, and AVIF to MP4 and WebM, Picmu stays practical about what the browser can preview, convert, compress, and export locally.
+From PNG, JPG, WebP, and AVIF to MP4, WebM, and WAV, Picmu works with the formats your browser can preview, process, and export.

-Compress, resize, crop, clean up, prepare for print, and batch export without hiding the job behind generic tabs.
+Compress, resize, crop, remove metadata, prepare for print, and batch export without hiding the job behind generic tabs.

-Check browser-native support for conversion, compression, trim, crop, mute, audio extraction, and frame capture before you commit.
+Check browser support for conversion, compression, trim, crop, mute, metadata cleanup, audio extraction, and frame capture before you commit.

-Inspect waveform data, trim clips, merge files, adjust gain, normalize, convert, and batch export while keeping playback, decode, and export support separate.
+Inspect waveform data, trim clips, merge files, adjust gain, normalize, convert, remove metadata, and batch export while keeping playback, decode, and export support clearly separate.

-Capture still frames from video, extract audio from video, and move between image, video, and audio routes when the broader workflow changes.
+Capture still frames from video, extract audio from video, and move between image, video, and audio tools when the job changes.

 Core image processing, video inspection, and audio handling stay in the browser.
 Files do not get pushed into a remote media queue.

-Format support, print readiness, browser video capability, and browser audio capability are explained plainly without inflated claims.
+Format support, print readiness, and browser limits are explained plainly.

 Tools